mckenzielee/Qi-Docs/docs/Reading_Data.rst

 :ref:`Qi_View_topic`, :ref:`Qi_Filter_expressions_topic`, and :ref:`Qi_Table_format_topic`.

-The REST APIs provide programmatic access to read and write Qi data.
+The REST APIs provide programmatic access to read and write Sds data.
 This section identifies and describes the APIs used to read :ref:`Qi_Stream_topic` data.
 Results are influenced by :ref:`Qi_Stream_behavior_topic` and :ref:`Qi_View_topic`.

-If you are working in a .NET environment, convenient Qi Client libraries are available.
+If you are working in a .NET environment, convenient Sds Client libraries are available.
-The ``IQiDataServiceinterface``, which is accessed using the ``QiService.GetDataService()`` helper, defines the functions that are available.
+The ``ISdsDataServiceinterface``, which is accessed using the ``SdsService.GetDataService()`` helper, defines the functions that are available.

 The following methods for reading a single value are available: